Ryan Tunnicliffe: Luton Town

 On 1 July 2019, Tunnicliffe became Luton Town's third signing since winning promotion to the Championship.

 Portsmouth

 Tunnicliffe agreed a two-year contract with League One club Portsmouth on 26 June 2021, with the option of a further year, effective once his Luton contract had expired at the end of that month.
-He scored his first goal for Portsmouth in a 1-0 win against Shrewsbury Town on 17 August 2021.
+He scored his first goal for Portsmouth in a 1–0 win against Shrewsbury Town on 17 August 2021.

+Adelaide United

+On 19 September 2023, Tunnicliffe signed for a club abroad for the first time, joining Adelaide United on a two-year deal.

 International career

 Tunnicliffe made his England under-16 debut in October 2007 at the age of 14, captaining the side to a 2–2 draw against Northern Ireland in the Victory Shield.
 He played for the under-16s a further seven times.
 In August 2008 he made his first appearance for the England under-17 team against Portugal.
 He was part of the squad for the 2009 European Championship.
 He has played a total of ten times for the under-17s, scoring four goals.